15 Small Living Room Decor Ideas That Actually Work in Tight Spaces

 https://www.reddit.com/r/femalelivingspace/comments/16wfwa1/need_help_for_small_living_space/

-Architectural features like archways naturally create zones within open spaces.
-This room uses its existing archway to separate a bay window sitting area from the main living space.
+This room uses its existing archway to separate a bay window sitting area from the main living space, and it works beautifully.

 The archway frames the work area perfectly, making it feel like a separate room without the isolation of a closed door.
 Warm wood floors throughout unify the spaces while the vintage area rug adds character and color.
-A decorative fireplace on the left provides architectural interest even when not functional.

-The mix of modern and vintage elements creates an eclectic vibe that feels collected over time rather than bought in one shopping trip.
-When you have existing architectural features, lean into them as natural dividers rather than working against them.
+The mix of modern and vintage elements creates an eclectic vibe that feels collected over time rather than bought in one panicked shopping trip.

 Warm Yellow Walls with Traditional Furniture